PatrickEifler/kickoff/learn/editing.md

 ### Step 4

-Run `grunt serve` and go to /kickoff/ in the site url
+Run `grunt serve` and a browser window will open with the site

 #### Please note